 NAT stands for Network Address Translation.
 In the NAT mode, the load balancer will route traffic between the user and server by changing the destination IP address of the packets.

 TCP connection is established between the client and the server.

-- output bandwith is limitated by loadbalancer output capacity
+output bandwidth is limited by the load balancer's output capacity

-- when output capacity of the load-balancer won’t be a bottleneck in a near future
+when the output capacity of the load balancer won’t be a bottleneck in a near future

 when nothing but the default gateway of the servers can be changed